 William joined Watsi on March 12th, 2013.
-Five years ago, William became the 378th member to automatically support a new Watsi patient every month.
-Since then, 5,450 more people have become monthly donors!
-William's most recent donation traveled 8,500 miles to support Erick, a 5-month-old baby from Bolivia, to fund heart surgery to close holes in his heart.
+Eight years ago, William joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+William's most recent donation traveled 4,200 miles to support Erick, a 5-month-old baby from Bolivia, to fund heart surgery to close holes in his heart.

 William has funded healthcare for 130 patients in 14 countries.